What ‘Replacing Chef Chico’ teaches us about leadership

 Screencap from the “Replacing Chef Chico” trailer

-A missing key ingredient to Hain’s bopis recipe proved that even the most respected leaders can’t avoid roadblocks at work.
-Chef Chico would’ve thrown a fit at the mishap and taken his anger out at his subordinates.
-Chef Ella, however, stayed calm and prioritized finding a workable solution.
+A missing key ingredient in Hain’s bopis recipe proved that even the most respected leaders can’t avoid roadblocks at work.
+Chico would’ve thrown a fit at the mishap and taken his anger out at his subordinates.
+Ella, however, stayed calm and prioritized finding a workable solution.
 She took responsibility for the dish’s lacking parts and encouraged her fellow chefs to make up for it next time.
 She acknowledged the mistake and took accountability instead of pinning the blame on others and adding fuel to the fire.
 Whatever the oversight, it costs nothing for leaders to get off their high horses and be kind and transparent, even on their worst days.

 Empowering an open mind